No767/Catherine-Chan/README.md

 <div align=left>

-## Catherine-Chan
+## Information

-Catherine-Chan is the all in one tookit for LGBTQ+ folks and allies.
-Catherine-Chan provides a wide varity of features, such as creating pride profiles, definitions for the LGBTQ+ community, and many others.
+Catherine-Chan is the all in one toolkit for LGBTQ+ folks and allies.
+Catherine-Chan provides a wide variety of features, such as creating pride profiles, definitions for the LGBTQ+ community, and many others.

 > ⚠️ **IMPORTANT**:
 > I would prefer if you do not run instances of Catherine-Chan.
 Just use the `/invite` command or use the Top.gg invite to have the bot on your server instead.
 > The code provided is for educational use, providing suggestions and feedback, and to catch issues only.

 ## Features